 Norway’s Cinenord and Beta join forces on WWII series “Atlantic Crossing”

 Munich, 12 February 2018.
 It’s a true but untold story, offering a unique perspective on the tragic events of WWII: Cinenord and Beta join forces on Atlantic Crossing, centering on Norwegian Crown Princess Märtha, who fled from the Nazi occupation to become an influential figure in world politics, living in the White House and trying to persuade President Roosevelt to enter the war.
 The eight-hour drama for Norwegian broadcaster NRK, set in the US, UK and Norway, will start production this summer on locations in Europe and overseas.
-Beta Film handles international distribution.
+Beta Film coproduces and handles international distribution.
 Executvie Producer Silje Eik Hopland and showrunner-director Alexander Eik have attached US based Avy Kaufmann to cast among others the role of President Roosevelt, who will play the leading part next to the Crown Princess.

 The series, aimed to be one of the biggest Scandinavian productions to date, will receive $ 3.5 million in subsidies through the Norwegian Film Institute's incentive program.
 Together with Wisting, another Cinenord project, the company receives the biggest amount of Norwegian funding ever granted, leaving behind top scorer, Universal’s “The Snowman” with Michael Fassbender.